 These features are usually not seen on home-use espresso machines because at-home and at-café necessities are different.
 Obviously, when picking a home-use espresso machine, you want it to be low-volume.
 When it comes to the features, you can choose between basic or more advanced settings depending of your preferences.

-Choose the features
+2. Choose the Features

 When you’re done defining what kind of a semi-automatic you need, you’ll need to thoroughly define the features you want and need your espresso machine to have.